paradigma-cl/unbreakableID/README.md

 #### 2.2.6 Storing Naming Data Associated to the Blockchain

-While on-chain storage solutions like IPFS and Arweave are designed for immutable, censorship-resistant permanent storage, they cannot be deemed as providing user control of the data since the user cannot modify or remove the data once it has been deployed.
+While on-chain storage solutions and applications like IPFS and Arweave are designed for immutable, censorship-resistant permanent storage, they cannot be deemed as providing user control of the data since the user cannot modify or remove the data once it has been deployed.

 Apps built with the Stacks blockchain can store off-chain data using a storage system called Gaia.
 [28]